decentral-intelligence/dx-points-ledger/README.md

-# dx-points-backbone
+# dx-points-ledger

-Decentralized Backbone for persisting points/tokens
+Decentralized Ledger for persisting points/tokens

 This is a simple service to provide access to the distributed storage of xPoints.